TheThingsNetwork/docs/_content/gateways/start/list.md

 ## The Things Network

-+ [The Things Gateway](../gateway): Following a [successful Kickstarter](https://www.kickstarter.com/projects/419277966/the-things-network) our own LoRa Gateway will soon be available world-wide.
-At a price of just €300 and with its easy web-based setup, it is the best choice to help build The Things Network.
++ [The Things Gateway](../gateway): At a price of €300 and with its easy web-based setup, it is the best choice to help build The Things Network.

 ## Open Source